Shakir Hamzah: International career

 Shakir was part of the 2013 Southeast Asian Games squad which won a bronze medal.
 He made his senior team debut starting in the first leg of the Causeway Challenge against Malaysia on 8 June 2012.
 He scored his first international goal in a 1–1 draw against Turkmenistan in a 2019 AFC Asian Cup qualification match.
-He followed up with his second international goal in a 3–2 friendly win over Maldives at the Singapore Sports Hub.
+He followed up with his second international goal in a 3–2 friendly win over Maldives at the Singapore National Stadium.
 It was also his second consecutive international goal.

+On 13 June 2017, He was locally famous for trying to score from the side of the halfway line into the back of the net against Argentina.

+On 10 September 2019, Shakir scored a volley with his weak foot to secure a famous 2–1 victory against Palestine at the Jalan Besar Stadium.

 In June 2021, Shakir pulled out of the Singapore team before Singapore's World Cup qualifying match against Saudi Arabia.
 Shakir responded that he had to return to Malaysia to handle legal matters moving his family from Malaysia to Singapore.

 Shakir was called up to the national team for the 2020 AFF Championship held in Singapore in 2021.
-Shakir scored the second goal against Timor-Leste in a 2-0 win during the group stage of the tournament.
-During the final group match against Thailand, Shakir collided with Thitiphan Puangchan in the 11th minute.
+On 14 December 2021, Shakir scored the second goal against Timor-Leste in a 2-0 win during the group stage of the tournament.
+During the final group match against Thailand on 18 December 2021, Shakir collided with Thitiphan Puangchan in the 11th minute.
 Shakir was stretchered out and was substituted for the match.
 He suffered various injuries and was ruled out for the rest of the tournament.

+After nearly a year being injured, Shakir returned to the national team playing in the friendly against Maldives on 17 December 2022 in which he was called up to the 2022 AFF Championship squad.